material-motion/material-motion/specifications/runtime/scheduler.md

 The following topics are open for discussion.
 They do not presently have a clear recommendation.

-- When should Performers be removed from a scheduler?
+- When should performers be removed from a scheduler?
-- Should schedulers support target-less Plans?
+- Should schedulers support target-less plans?

 ### Proposed features

 **Tear down API**: Provide an API to tear down a scheduler.

-This API would terminate all active executors and remove all registered Plans.
+This API would terminate all active executors and remove all registered plans.

 It's unclear if this is a necessary feature at this point in time.